stormspirit03/Distributed_file_storage_system/README.md

 <br><br>
 ## Installation
 ### Using Docker    [![Docker](https://img.shields.io/badge/Docker-2496ED?logo=docker&logoColor=white)](https://www.docker.com/)
+( This uses running docker images one by one.
+I am learning about Docker Compose and will update once I successfully do it.
+Any help is welcomed :P )

 #### 1. Pull Docker Images ( All the images are publicly available )